-For those coming from a biological background (like myself) and want to learn R with respect to data analysis and visualisation of high throughput sequence data, have a look at the material presented at this course; I found it extremely useful.
-I have also written a short post on doing simple stuff in R. This book, Bioinformatics Data Skills, also has a nice chapter on getting started with R (among other bioinformatic topics).
+For those coming from a biological background (like myself) and want to learn R with respect to data analysis and visualisation of high throughput sequencing data, have a look at the material provided by the UC Davis Bioinformatics Core.

 Books